 - Evaluates its business implications and impact on the community

 In addition, make sure that your submission demonstrates:

 - Ability to tell a compelling and engaging story*

 - Knowledge and passion for Walt Disney Imagineering

 Keep in mind that the judges evaluating your submission are Imagineers, who blend storytelling with the latest technologies to create immersive experiences that delight families all around the world.

-Finalist teams will compete for first place award during the final competition event at Walt Disney Imagineering in Glendale, California where they will present their projects in person to Imagineers.
+Finalist teams will compete for awards during the final competition event at Walt Disney Imagineering in Glendale, California where they will present their projects in person to Imagineers.
 In addition, finalists will get the opportunity to interact with Imagineers, participate in behind-the-scene tours of Walt Disney Imagineering, visit the Disneyland® Resort, and interview for internship opportunities.